 The purpose of our classes is to help you explore the positive and negative ways in which people talk about death or avoid talking about death and why.
 The goal is fivefold:

 - To raise your awareness of that which is inevitable — everybody dies;

 - To help you prepare for your own death no matter how far into the future it may be;

 - To increase your confidence to respond to others when they are suffering from a personal loss; and

 - To help everyone adjust to life after a loved one dies;

 - Most importantly, death education will broaden your awareness of life.

-Both our Community and Educational blogs include discussions around belief systems, rituals, and ethnic differences in grief and bereavement, among other ideas.
+Both our Thinking Differently about death blogs include discussions around belief systems, rituals, and ethnic differences in grief and bereavement, among other ideas.
 For example we explore socio-cultural views about death through history, myth and time.

 We aim to explore some of the many varied ways we as humans attempt to understand one of our greatest mysteries—what is death?
 We hope you get something from this website you find useful and pass-it-on to someone you love.

-Click here to get our current schedule of classes and fees for professionals.
+Click here to get our current schedule of classes, upcoming events and booking information.